dsidavis/DSIWeb/content/articles/Events/2018_Spring_W_IntroTextMining.md

 slug: 2018WorkshopTextMining

 #  “Practical introduction to text mining”
-This DSI workshop, lead by Associate Director Dr. Carl Stahmer, will focus on doing and interpreting basic text analyses.
+This DSI workshop, led by Associate Director Dr. Carl Stahmer, will focus on doing and interpreting basic text analyses.

 Topics will include:
 * word frequency and distribution